electrodude/aem-utils/README.md

 for each swap device in /proc/swaps, calls `swapoff` and then `swapon`.
 Useful for loading swapped-out pages back into RAM after recovering from a low-memory condition.

+## `uniqfiles`

+Filter a list of filenames, removing files with content identical to a file already seen.

+Uses newline as delimiter.
+Will choke on filenames containing newlines.